 6. Forensic Computer Analyst

-Forensic computer analysts are considered to be the detectives of the cybersecurity industry.
+Forensic computer analysts are the detectives of the cybersecurity industry.
 After a security breach has taken place, forensic computer analysts are the individuals who review the data for evidence.
 This usually includes handling storage devices and hard drives.
-They also use specialized software programs to identify weaknesses and recover data from devices that have been destroyed or damaged.
+They also use specialized software programs to identify weaknesses and recover data from destroyed or damaged devices.

-They’re expected to follow all privacy procedures very closely.
+They must follow all privacy procedures very closely.
 This is especially the case when dealing with personal and financial information.
-Forensic computer analysts must also keep accurate and detailed records and logs of all their findings, as they could later be used in litigation.
+Forensic computer analysts must also keep accurate and detailed records.
+Seasoned professionals log all their findings since they may need them for future litigation.

 7. Chief Information Security Officer

 The chief information security officers oversee an organization’s general operations.
-Chief information security officers often referred to as CISOs, are responsible for planning and coordinating all security needs.
+Chief information security officers often called CISOs, plan and coordinate all security needs.
 This includes putting together a team of security professionals.
-CISOs are expected to possess a strong background in strategy and security architecture.
+CISOs should possess a strong background in strategy and security architecture.

-At one time, cybersecurity was considered to be a specialty that was only associated with defense contractors and government agencies.
+At one time, cybersecurity was considered a specialty only associated with defense contractors and government agencies.
 However, it’s now become a part of the mainstream.
 Industries such as manufacturing, finance, retail, and health care all hire cybersecurity professionals so that they can defend themselves against breaches.
 The demand for those who are specialists in this field is extremely high.

 Some research shows that by 2026, the industry will grow by as much as 28 percent.
-If you’re interested in being a part of this industry, it’s essential to consider your specific skills and interests.
+If you’re interested in joining this industry, you must consider your specific skills and interests.
 Would you like to be involved in preparing for breaches?
 Or, would you like to help with the aftermath?
-If you have a Master’s in Cybersecurity Degree, you have a large variety of options.
+You have many options if you have a Master’s degree in cybersecurity.